Sandbox

 Example:

-Gets the root directory path of the Sandbox.
+Gets the root directory path for the logged in user inside the Sandbox.

 Returns: